 Dynamic system simulations are greatly complicated when the time integration must traverse a signal with very high frequency components.
-To achieve the desired accuracy, Adams Solver must integrate the signal with a possibly prohibitively short time step.
+To achieve the desired accuracy, Adams Solver must integrate the signal with a time step short enough to capture the frequency content.
 Flexible bodies can contribute large amounts of high frequency content and can, therefore, be difficult to simulate.

 Carefully applying modal damping can help you successfully simulate a model containing flexible bodies.
-You can specify a single scalar damping value applied to all the modes, control the damping using a DMPSUB userwritten subroutine, or accept the default nonzero damping that Adams Flex applies to all the modes.
+You can specify a single scalar damping value applied to all the modes, control the damping using a DMPSUB user-written subroutine, or accept the default nonzero damping that Adams Flex applies to all the modes.